mmehta2669/Final_Project_Group_2/README.md

 ## How to Use

 To play the game, download the GitHub zip file or clone the repository.
 Run the main.py file.
-See **Game Controls** player movement and action.
+See **Game Controls** for player movement and action.

 ## Game Controls
 - **Left Arrow:**  Rotate ship to the left